scope.yml

 #

-# - `metric > transport` is redirected to the `cribl` backend
+# - `metric > transport` is superseded by the `cribl` transport

 # - `metric > enable` is set to true